-One of the biggest things that can hurt your sales is wasting time talking to poor quality sales prospects.
+One of the biggest things that can hurt your sales is wasting time talking to poor-quality sales prospects.
 Your time is extremely valuable and every hour spent on a sales prospect that has a low probability of purchasing should be avoided if possible.

 We Sometimes Try to Sell to Everybody

 The challenge is that we have a lot of pressure to sell.
-Not only do we want to make more money and commissions, but we usually will have some sort of targets or quota looming over our head.
+Not only do we want to make more money and commissions, but we usually will have some sort of targets or quota looming over our heads.
 With that often being the state of mind that we have, we can end up trying to sell to everybody.